johnnyyin0/Everglades/README.md

 # Team Everglades: FEC-project-atelier

-Our goal is to provide a modern, user-friendly interface that will increase sales numbers and enhance the overall customer experience.
-In this mockup project, we have focused on designing a clean and intuitive interface that will allow customers to easily browse through our single-page shopping website.
+Our goal is to provide a modern, user-friendly interface that should enhance the overall customer experience for an ecommerce website.
+In this mockup project, we focused on designing a clean and intuitive interface that will allow customers to easily browse through our single-page shopping website.

 ## Tech Stack